ShyHarvey/tgbot/README.md

 - Example: `AUTHORIZED_USERS=659506887,659506888,659506889`

 #### Notification Channel
-- The bot automatically detects the notification channel when added as admin
+- The notification channel must be manually configured via `NOTIFICATION_CHANNEL_ID` in `.env` file
-- No manual configuration required
+- The bot will no longer automatically change the notification channel
-- The last channel where the bot is added as admin becomes the notification source
+- To change the notification channel, update `.env` file and restart the bot

 ### File Structure